dementeddevil/serilog-sinks-opensearch/README.md

                     },
 ```

-The IndexDecider didnt worked well when durable file was specified so an option to specify BufferIndexDecider is added.
+The IndexDecider didn't work well when durable file was specified so an option to specify BufferIndexDecider is added.
 Datatype of logEvent is string
 i.e.